 Summary: You have the right to correct your data.

 Tribe allows all users to update their personally identifying information including their name, email, biography, location, homepage, and social media links in their profiles.

 Summary: You have the right to be informed about how we use your data in plain English.

 Right to access

 Summary: You have the right to access the data that we collect about you.

 Tribe makes all of the data we collect on your behalf, privately identifying or not, available to you.
-The only exception to this are the IP addresses we store for 7 days – see above for details.
+The only exception to this is the IP addresses we store for 7 days – see above for details.

 And then there are cookies

 The fact that end users are using our web pages does not mean they automatically consent to all cookies and/or tracking.
 We have therefore included a default cookie consent form in our platform.
-This provides the end user with a choice, in compliance with the GDPR stating that all given consent to cookies needs to be done with clear an affirmative action.
+This provides the end user with a choice, in compliance with the GDPR stating that all given consent to cookies needs to be done with clear affirmative action.

 The path ahead